Eruanne2/AlignFinancial/README.md

 [Align Financial](https://align-financial.herokuapp.com/#/), an [Ally Bank](https://www.ally.com/bank/) clone, is an online-only bank that offers interest checking, high-yield savings, and money market accounts.
 Because Align has no offices and all business is conducted online, their website is a clean interface designed around functionality and easy navigation.

-<a onclick="window.open(this.href,'_blank');return false;" href="https://align-financial.herokuapp.com/#/">Align Financial</a>, an <a href="https://www.ally.com/bank/" target="_blank">Ally Bank</a> clone, is an online-only bank that offers interest checking, high-yield savings, and money market accounts.
-Because Align has no offices and all business is conducted online, their website is a clean interface designed around functionality and easy navigation.

 <div align='center'>
  <a href='https://align-financial.herokuapp.com/#/' target='_blank'>
   <img src="https://github.com/Eruanne2/AlignFinancial/blob/main/app/assets/images/logo-on-white.png" width="200" alt="The 'Align' logo in purple letters">